What do you admire

 to portray as if this was literally last day of your life.
 The pressure

-of knowing that were going to get our shot win lose or draw.
+of knowing that we’re going to get our shot win lose or draw.
 Hoping

 that we come up to the plate, to the bat, and apparently, we knocked it